darksys0x/darksys0x.github.io/_posts/2023-05-23-Analysis and Reversing of srvnet2sys.md

 ---

-# Full technical analysis and revers "srvnet2.sys"
+# Full technical analysis and reverse "srvnet2.sys"

 In this section, the complete behavior of the rootkit is illustrated.